Legendaryswordsman2/BlazerTech-Character-Management-System-Docs/docs/character-grouping-system.md

 ### Fields

-- **Default Group Name** -The name of the group when it's created.
+- **Default Group Name** - The name of the group when it's created.
 Can be overriden.
 - **Character Type** - The Character Type the group will be for when created.
 - **Group Type** - The type of group that will be created.
 Flexible or Fixed.
 - **Character In Group**